 - Hemorrhoid (pile) is a common condition that affects about 1 in 4 people in the world.

-- Some yoga poses can help cure hemorrhoids, e.g., legs up-the-wall pose, bound angle pose, child's pose, and wind-relieving pose.
+- Some yoga poses can help cure hemorrhoids.
+Examples of yoga poses that may help cure hemorrhoids include the legs up-the-wall yoga pose, bound-angle yoga pose, child's pose, and wind-relieving pose.

 There are generally two types of hemorrhoids: